kapdap/freshrss-extensions/xExtension-ClickableLinks/README.md

-# Clickable Links FreshRSS Extension
+# FreshRSS Clickable Links extension

-A FreshRSS extension to convert plain text URLs to clickable HTML links.
+A FreshRSS extension that replaces non-clickable plain text URLs found in articles to clickable HTML links.

 ## Installation

 Upload the *xExtension-ClickableLinks* folder to the *./extensions/* directory and enable it from the FreshRSS extension panel.